 Get The Help And Results You Need After An Injury

-Of the millions of applications received by the Social Security Administration (SSA) each year, only 30% are approved at the initial stage of the application process.
-What happens to the remaining 70%?
-If you choose to move forward in the Social Security Disability claims process, you must appeal the decision that was made during this initial stage.
-This is why understanding the application and appeal process can make this process of applying for benefits clearer and less stressful.
+If you choose to move forward in the Social Security Disability Insurance claims process, you must appeal the decision that was made during this initial stage.
+Understanding the application and appeal process can make this process of applying for benefits clearer and less stressful, which is what we hope to do here.

 • Your initial application request was denied, which happens to about 70% of the applications.